DmitriyCanishev/AnalyticsLibrary/README.md

 ## Major Notes

-For using Firebase Analytics you need to add **google-services.json** to project folder:
+For using Firebase Analytics you need add **google-services.json** to project folder:
    - For Android: app/
    - For Unity: Assets/

+For using Firebase Analytics in Unity use Unity 2021 LTS or Later.

+Other Analytics services work fine and on Unity 2020.

+For Unity writes a separate class for manage analytics sdk services : `UnityAnalyticsService` Example project in Unity to demonstrate using library into Unity([See](https://github.com/DmitriyCanishev/UseAnalyticsLibraryInUnity))

 ## Settings Analytics Service before use